sidnair/recipes/_indian/curry-paste.md

 ---
-title: "Curry paste"
+title: "Curry Paste"
 layout: default
+description: "Basic curry paste that I use for a lot of recipes.
+Can be made in advance and frozen."
 ---

-Basic curry paste that I use for a lot of recipes.
-Can be made in advance and frozen.

 ## Ingredients
 - 2000g red onions, cut roughly